21 Reasons Why Refurbished IT is the Future

 After a few years, manufacturers will stop providing one generation of technology to make way for the latest version.
 This leaves organisations with two options: replacing with newer IT equipment or upgrading their existing IT equipment through the secondary market.

 Many of our clients choose legacy, refurbished generations with us to avoid the expense of upscaling with new.
 We stock over 225,000 IT systems and parts, from the oldest to the newest server generations.
-This caters to every organization’s IT requirements.
+This caters to every organisation’s IT requirements.

 8) Zero conflict with existing systems